s0urc3d3v/app_stack/README.md

 # app_stack
 ##A mobile emulated stack for app's to run on smartphones
-THis application allow you to have the benefits of a customizable stack in your applications without the hasstle of the using the system one if even avaible.
-THis is a very lightweight framework that allows you to achieve this without must hastle and without sacrificing performace by using an overloaded stack that is shared by the os
+This application allow you to have the benefits of a customizable stack in your applications without the hasstle of the using the system one if even aviable.
+Thisis a very lightweight framework that allows you to achieve this without must hastle and without sacrificing performace by using an overloaded stack that is shared by the os